mozilla/experimenter-docs/docs/homepage/intro.md

 ## What is covered here?

-These documents are specific to the Mozilla experimentation program know as **Nimbus**.
+These documents are specific to the Mozilla experimentation program known as **Nimbus**.
 Nimbus experimentation and support is currently available for our Firefox Desktop and Mobile browser applications.

 Our platform code is all open-source however, we do not offer support or services to 3rd party consumers.
 Some documentation links may only be available to Mozilla employees and NDA contributors.

 ## What other tools exist

 The following projects have bespoke tools for experimentation.
-These are not included as part of this documentation with the exception of a migration guide from Normandy to Nimbus for engineers.
+These are not included as part of this documentation with the exception of a [migration guide from Normandy to Nimbus](desktop-migration-guide) for engineers.

 * Firefox Desktop (legacy experimentation): [Normandy](https://wiki.mozilla.org/Firefox/Normandy/PreferenceRollout)
 * Mozilla Websites (a/b experiments): [Bedrock](https://github.com/mozilla/bedrock)